munchrun-app/MunchRun-Docs/drivers/onboarding/Driver-Onboarding.md

 *   Prohibited conduct
 *   Consequences of violations

-**You can access the full MunchRun Driver Code of Conduct here:** [Link to Driver Code of Conduct Document]
+**You can access the full MunchRun Driver Code of Conduct**: [Here](https://github.com/munchrunapp/MunchRun-Docs/tree/main/drivers/Driver-Code-Of-Conduct.md)

 Adherence to the Code of Conduct is essential for maintaining a positive and successful relationship with MunchRun, our restaurant partners, and our customers.